aksasha13/SummarySite/README.md

 ![image](https://user-images.githubusercontent.com/75273945/153415306-bb9bdb9c-399f-4f7b-bded-d5975150abda.png)

 <h4>Admin Area </h4>

 ![image](https://user-images.githubusercontent.com/75273945/153415633-1b2fe97c-e788-40f0-976f-c6049a1325c6.png)
 ![image](https://user-images.githubusercontent.com/75273945/153415525-fc57e822-ed46-4b23-a0ba-8849e4636a23.png)

-To change the content on the site, I imported CKEditor 4 in the admin area
+<h4>To change the content on the site, I imported CKEditor 4 in the admin area</h4>
 ![image](https://user-images.githubusercontent.com/75273945/153415909-2023af84-1e7f-4cd3-9dd8-52fadf666e54.png)

 On the right side of the site there is a side bar that shows the content in a reduced form and if you click on the photo,